 Consider the premise.
-A handwritten note, an invitation arrives from an from an old friend, Thomas, in his seventies, a former Franciscan "who has been writing about art and artists for over a decade."
-Thomas is taking a drive up the West Coast in his 1950 Studebaker pickup to buy a special Guernsey cow on a farm near Santa Cruz.
-As Thomas writes in his note, the drive together will be a perfect setting for having the in-depth conversation about art and Enrique's work that he's wanted for quite some time.
+A handwritten note, an invitation, arrives from an from an old friend, Thomas.
+He's in his 70s and a former Franciscan "who has been writing about art and artists for over a decade."
+They're making a drive up the West Coast in Thomas' 1950 Studebaker pickup where he can buy a Guernsey cow from a farm near Santa Cruz.
+As Thomas writes in his note to Enrique, the drive together will be a perfect setting for having the in-depth conversation about art and Enrique's work that he's looked forward to for quite some time.

 The basic elements are telling: journey, former Franciscan, purchase of a cow.
 The three metaphors already tell us a great deal.
 The work of the artist is a journey through an inner landscape—here drawn out and made visible via a figure of deep religious sensibility, a former Franciscan monk.
 No longer a Franciscan.
 Is this "no longer" a nod to the fallen status of religious authority in our era of scientific materialism?
 Still, the choice of interlocutor situates the artist's meditation against the backdrop of religious sensibility.
 Enrique's companion is not Richard Dawkins, or his equivalent.
 Thus, from the very beginning, the reader is pointed away from a metaphysics validated only by the epistemology of science, an interesting choice, especially since the artist himself came very close to having a career in quantum physics.